3for1hund-sudo/homeassistant-udmx-artnet-bridge/README.md

 ## advice
 Keep the udmx cable away from powercables, its very sensitive to noise.
 It can cause weird light behaviour. othervise the dongle is very stable.
+Just search on google for dmx dongle to shop, for one.
+Dongles using FTDI chip, are not compatible, with app.